Request to Publish your application in the Azure Active Directory application gallery

 The timeline for the process of listing a SCIM provisioning application in the gallery is variable and depends on numerous factors.

-For any escalations, send email to the Azure AD SSO Integration Team, and we'll respond as soon as possible.
+For any escalations, send email to the Azure AD SSO Integration Team, and a response is sent as soon as possible.

 The Microsoft Partner Network provides instant access to exclusive resources, programs, tools, and connections.
 To join the network and create your go to market plan, see Reach commercial customers.